Nicholas Monk (literary critic)

-Nicholas Monk is a literary critic and Courtesy Professor of English at the University of Nebraska–Lincoln.
+Nicholas Monk is a literary critic and university administrator.
+He is currently executive director of the Sheridan Center for Teaching and Learning at Brown University.
+Formerly he was a courtesy Professor of English at the University of Nebraska–Lincoln.
 He is known for his works on Cormac McCarthy's fiction.

-Monk has been a Higher Education Academy National Teaching Fellow in 2013.
-He won the Warwick's Butterworth Award for Teaching Excellence in 2008/9 and was Honorary Associate Professor at Monash University, Melbourne (2014–19).
+Monk was a professor in the Department of English at the University of Warwick, and a founding member of Warwick's Institute for Advanced Teaching and Learning, where he was Director from 2016 to 2019.
+Monk has been a Higher Education Academy National Teaching Fellow since 2013.
+He won Warwick's Butterworth Award for Teaching Excellence in 2008/9 and was Honorary Associate Professor at Monash University, Melbourne (2014–19).